mdechavez5/daily/README.md

 4. JavaScript is easy to learn
 Although many people say Python is easier to learn than JavaScript, that’s not true for people with a programming mindset.
 JS basics can be learned in just months, and with a year of dedication, a person can start earning decent money with their skills.

+5. JavaScript is historically the most popular programming language JavaScript has been popular since its first release in 1995, and that’s not going to change any time soon.
+Even today, Brendan Eich, JavaScript’s key designer, says that every web developer needs to know JavaScript, Java, and Python.

+While Python is a good programming language to have under your belt, it’s not a standalone solution for web development.
+Python is a helpful addition to existing web programming languages, but can’t do much by itself.

+It could be considered a logical fallacy to say JavaScript is better because it’s been popular for a long time, but programming languages remain popular for good reason.
+That reason is functionality, reliability, and ease of use.
+JavaScript fulfills all of those requirements.